The Best 10 Public Hospitals in Kenya

 Jaramogi Oginga Odinga Teaching & Referral Hospital Maternity, Newborn care, Dental unit, Surgical services, Family planning, ICU, Accident and emergency care, Mortuary, Inpatient and outpatient services, Oncology, Comprehensive care services for HIV/AIDS, ENT

-Coast Provincial General Hospital Comprehensive care services for HIV/AIDS, Dental clinic, Comprehensive diabetes care center, Gender-based violence center, Cardiac center, 24 hours laboratory services, Neurosurgery, Mortuary, Nutritional counseling and education, Oncology, Occupational therapy, Orthopedic services, Pharmacy 24 hr., Accident and emergency Dialysis services
+Coast Provincial General Hospital Comprehensive care services for HIV/AIDS, Dental clinic, Comprehensive diabetes care center, Gender-based violence center, Cardiac center, 24-hour laboratory services, Neurosurgery, Mortuary, Nutritional counseling and education, Oncology, Occupational therapy, Orthopedic services, Pharmacy 24-hour, Accident and emergency Dialysis services

 List of the Best Public Hospitals in Kenya